bariskalender/git-epam/README.md

 ## Notes

 Build outputs, local IDE files, package caches, binaries, and temporary files are intentionally excluded from the repository.
-The goal is to keep only the source code, SQL scripts, project files, and documentation needed to review the EPAM trainee program work.
+The purpose is to keep only the source code, SQL scripts, project files, and documentation needed to review the working of the EPAM intern program and demonstrate my learned process